Financial Aid

 Dropping Classes

-Decreasing Enrollment Level Financial aid funds are reduced for enrollment level changes from dropping eligible classes through the tenth day.
+Financial aid funds are reduced for enrollment intensity changes resulting from dropping eligible classes through the tenth day.
 This will result in repayment owed to Clark College and/or the state aid program(s) depending on the funding type received.

 Complete Withdrawals

 Withdrawing from all financial aid eligible credits/units through the tenth day will result in repayment of all funds received.
-For Washington College Grant and College Bound Scholarship the full balance of the award received will be owed.
+For Washington College Grant, College Bound Scholarship, Washington Bridge Grant and Passport to College Promise the full balance of the award received will be owed.
 Repayment of other sources of aid is subject to the Clark College Return of Title IV Repayment Policy requirements and based on number of days attended within the term.

 Late Starting and/or Early Ending Classes